 This is the initial public offering of shares of our common stock.
 We are offering 10,000,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our common stock on The Nasdaq Global Select Market under the symbol "PRAX."
-We expect that the initial public offering price of our common stock is expected to be between \$17.00 and \$18.00 per share.
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "PRAX."
+The initial public offering price of our common stock is \$19.00 per share.